Extract Colors from an Image

 How accurate is the color extraction?

 The Vibrant.js algorithm PhotoTones uses is the same technique Google's Android framework uses for dynamic theming.
-Accuracy is consistently within a few percent of values reported by tools like Adobe Color and WebAIM's contrast checker.
+Accuracy is consistently within a few percent of values reported by tools like Adobe Color and the WebAIM contrast checker.